 How can we connect with you?

-You can find more about her from her website.
+You can find more about Dave and his public speaking through the following website.

 What is the best advice you have ever been given?